-My research focuses on III-nitride semiconductor nanostructures for solid state lighting and renewable energy applications.
+My research focuses on III-nitride semiconductor nanostructures for solid-state lighting and renewable energy applications.

 Mohamed Ebaid is currently a Postdoctoral Fellow at Photonics Laboratory in the Division of Computer, Electrical and Mathematical Sciences & Engineering (CEMSE) at King Abdullah University of Science and Technology (KAUST).
-He received his Ph.D. in Physics at Chonnam National University, South Korea in 2015 with the research focus on III-nitride semiconductor nanostructures for solid state lighting and renewable energy applications.
+He received his Ph.D. in Physics at Chonnam National University, South Korea in 2015 with the research focus on III-nitride semiconductor nanostructures for solid-state lighting and renewable energy applications.
 His B.Sc. in Experimental Physics was received with honor at Cairo University (Beni-Suef branch), Egypt in 2005.

 His current research focuses on the growth, characterizations, and integration of nanostructured GaN-based semiconductor materials for the development of nanoscale optoelectronic devices and the conversion as well as the storage of the solar hydrogen energy.
-He has served as reviewer for various international journals including Applied Physics Letters, Scientific Reports and Optics Express.
+He has served as a reviewer for various international journals including Applied Physics Letters, Scientific Reports and Optics Express.
 As of March 2016, he has authored/co-authored more than 17 journal papers, invited to write a topical review article and gave more than 10 presentations in international conferences.

 Nanomaterials, Solar Energy, GaN, Photonics and Optoelectronics and MOCVD growth of large bandgap group III-nitride nanostructures.